Affiliate links on Android Authority may earn us a commission. Learn more.

 Problem #3 — Problems with Smart Unlock

-Some users find that despite having Smart Unlock set up through the Settings menu, and with the location set accurately, the feature doesn’t seem to work most of the time.
-This problem occurs when using Smart Unlock based on location like a home or office.
+Some users find that despite having Smart Unlock set up through the Settings menu, the feature doesn’t seem to work most of the time with the location set accurately.
+This problem occurs when using Smart Unlock based on location, like a home or office.

 - For some, this problem might have been related to the rampant GPS connection issues the Samsung Galaxy S20 devices faced.
 This has since been fixed with a software update, so the Smart Unlock feature might work as expected.

 - If not, you might be better off setting up a Bixby routine.
 To do so, go to Settings > Advanced features and tap on Bixby Routines.
 You will also find a Bixby Routines toggle in the Quick Settings section of the notification dropdown.
 Tap on the name and not the toggle.
 Once the page opens, tap on “Details.”
 You will find “Smart Unlock” on the list of existing presets in the “My routines” section.

 Problems with getting Android Auto to work are common across most new smartphones.
 Unfortunately, the Samsung Galaxy S20s are no different.

 - You might be running into Android Auto connection issues if you used the Smart Switch feature to set up your new phone.
 If that’s the case, find the app in the Google Play Store, uninstall it, and download it again.

 - You may notice that you don’t see the Android Auto app in your app drawer anymore (also, the reason why you can uninstall it only by finding it in the Play Store).
 If there’s a problem with app settings, you’ll find them baked into the phone settings.
 Go to Settings > Google > Device connections > Android Auto.
 You will find all the settings here.

 - This might also be a hardware problem if you find frequent disconnections.
 Check the cable that you’re using in the car and replace it if needed.